petersonben50/HellsCanyon/code/binning/binning_workflow.md

 We'll just leave this as is in the spreadsheet then.

+*Run through METABOLIC*

+I set up a METABOLIC run on the GLBRC servers using a submission script that Charles had set up for me.

+*Run kofamscan on ORFs*

+It seems that using kofamscan and identifying the present pathways with KEGG-Decoder might be a more complete way to look at the metabolic pathways in our organisms.
+So, I went ahead and ran KOFAMscan on all of my bins, individually.

 *Notes on metabolic assignment*

 Finally, I went through my metabolic gene data and manually assigned potential metabolic functions for each of the bins.